Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Architecture and Loss}

 We used a manifold GCN block of depth 2.
-The initial flow layer had 5 channels; the following tMLP, which consisted of only one layer and used leaky ReLU as nonlinearity, increased this number to 8.
-To map to scalar features, we added the invariant layer from~\cite{chakraborty2020manifoldnet}.
-For each node, it calculated the distances to two weighted means, outputting scalar features in 8 channels.
-Graph-wise max- and mean-pooling were then used for aggregation, and a standard 2-layered MLP with leaky ReLU mapped to the class probabilities using a final log-softmax.
-The network was trained using the standard cross-entropy loss.
+The initial flow layer had 5 channels; the following tMLP, which consisted of only one layer and used leaky ReLU as nonlinearity, increased this number to 16.
+Another flow layer followed, and we added the invariant layer from~\cite{chakraborty2020manifoldnet} to map to scalar features.
+The invariant layer calculated the distances to two weighted means for each node, outputting scalar features in 16 channels.
+Graph-wise max- and mean-pooling were then used for aggregation; a 2-layered MLP with leaky ReLU activations, and a final softmax function mapped to the class probabilities.
+The network was trained with the standard cross-entropy loss.